Getting Married at St. James’ Church

 What do I do next?

-If you wish to go ahead I’ll be delighted to hear from you at The Vicarage, Alderholt.
-Telephone: 01425 653179 or email
+If you wish to go ahead we would be delighted to hear from you in the church office.
+Telephone: 07805979827 or email

 I will discuss a provisional date with you but we will need to meet again (usually one Sunday after our 10.30a.m. service) and complete the application form.
 There is also a ‘Weddings Evening’ early in the year in the Church Hall for all those intending to be married in our Church which all who take part tell us is very helpful indeed.